heapwolf/codesurgeon/README.md

 ### Constructor

 #### function Codesurgeon(options)
+- `optons` {Object} a json object literal that can contain configuration options.
+- `optons:encoding` {String} the encoding that will be used to product the result.
+- `optons:quiet` {String} indicate how much logging you want Codesurgen to produce.

 The constructor function provides an instance of the Codesurgen.

 ### Instance Methods

 #### function configure(options)
-- `@optons` {Object} a json object literal that can contain configuration options.
+- `optons` {Object} a json object literal that can contain configuration options.
 Allows you to pass configuration settings to the instance, helpful as you chain together methods.

 #### function package(path)
-- `@path` {String} a path to a valid `package.json` file.
+- `path` {String} a path to a valid `package.json` file.

 Capture package details of a `package.json` file.
 Used in concert with the `write` method.
 The write method will attempt to read the file and

 #### function read(...files)
-- `@files` {...String} a series of strings that represent the locations of files
+- `files` {...String} a series of strings that represent the locations of files

 Read one or more files from disk.

 #### function wrap(options)
-- `@optons` {Object} a json object literal that can contain configuration options.
+- `optons` {Object} a json object literal that can contain configuration options.
-- `@optons:@outer` {String} code that will be appended outside of the closure.
+- `optons:outer` {String} code that will be appended outside of the closure.
-- `@optons:@before` {String} a string of code to prepend to the body of the closure.
+- `optons:before` {String} a string of code to prepend to the body of the closure.
-- `@optons:@after` {String} a string of code to append to the body of the closure.
+- `optons:after` {String} a string of code to append to the body of the closure.
-- `@optons:@params` {String} the parameters that you want to pass to the closure
+- `optons:params` {String} the parameters that you want to pass to the closure
-- `@optons:@signature` {String} the method signature (parameters that go inside the closure's parenthesis e.g. `function(foo, bar, bazz)` where "foo, bar, bazz" is the signature).
+- `optons:signature` {String} the method signature (parameters that go inside the closure's parenthesis e.g. `function(foo, bar, bazz)` where "foo, bar, bazz" is the signature).

 Wraps the code in a closure.

 #### function extract(...methods)
-- `@methods` {...String} a series of strings that represent the methods that can be found in the code that has been read by the `read` method.
+- `methods` {...String} a series of strings that represent the methods that can be found in the code that has been read by the `read` method.

 specifies the methods to extract from the files that have been read.

 #### function write(file)
-- `@file` {String} a file name that will be created or overwritten.
+- `file` {String} a file name that will be created or overwritten.

 Write the output to a file.

 #### function append(file)
-- `@file` {String} a file name that will be appended to.
+- `file` {String} a file name that will be appended to.

 Write the output to a file.

 #### function uglify(options)
-- `@optons` {Object} a json object literal that can contain configuration options.
+- `optons` {Object} a json object literal that can contain configuration options.
-- `@optons:@squeeze` {String} Applies various compression techniques.
+- `optons:squeeze` {String} Applies various compression techniques.
 It expects an AST (as returned by parse-js) and returns a new, compatible AST (possibly sharing structure with the original one!).
-- `@optons:@mangle` {String} This option is careful not to affect the semantics of the code.
+- `optons:mangle` {String} This option is careful not to affect the semantics of the code.
 It will avoid renaming undeclared variables (which could possibly be defined in some other script), and avoid renaming names that are under the influence of a with block, or within the context of an eval call.

 Compacts and obfuscates the code.